Nhi4912/interview/docs/frontend/system-design/README.md

 ---

-_This guide covers essential system design concepts for frontend interviews at Big Tech companies.
+_This guide covers essential system design concepts for frontend interviews at companies companies.
 Focus on understanding scalable architectures, component design patterns, and practical implementation strategies._